 Having a phone or a tablet is all about being able to express yourself and your own sense of style on the go.
 Keeping a wallpaper based on your liking is an interesting feature of smartphones nowadays.
-While many complain how Apple doesn’t let its users customize their iPhones or iPads, you can still make an attempt to change the wallpaper depending on your own preference.
+While many complain about how Apple doesn’t let its users customize their iPhones or iPads, you can still make an attempt to change the wallpaper depending on your own preference.
 However, you must know that the options available would still be from Apple’s Photo Library.

 We’ll get through the process in a series of steps, so let us begin.

 How to pick your wallpaper for your iPhone and iPad